PCA-Guided Quantile Sampling: Preserving Data Structure in Large-Scale Subsampling: Method

 In practice, PCA-QS becomes more stable and accurate as \( n \) increases.
 If the primary goal is distributional fidelity, KL divergence provides a sensitive metric due to its faster decay rate.
 For applications where geometric alignment is critical, monitoring the Wasserstein distance is more appropriate.
 The sample size also mediates trade-offs between computational cost and statistical precision, making it a key factor in designing scalable and reliable PCA-QS pipelines.

-\subsection{Practical Guidelines for Applying PCA-QS:}
+\subsection{Practical Guidelines for Applying PCA-QS}

-Building on the theoretical convergence results and parameter trade-offs discussed in prior sections, this subsection outlines practical considerations for applying PCA-QS effectively.
+Building on the theoretical convergence results and parameter trade-offs discussed in prior sections, this subsection outlines practical considerations for applying PCA-based Quantile Sampling (PCA-QS) effectively.
 A well-structured application ensures a balance between computational efficiency and statistical accuracy.

-\paragraph{Preprocessing and Data Normalization:}
+\paragraph{Preprocessing and Data Normalization}